 Part of the KHMER Collection, this bangle represents a series of works recalling the vast carvings in the ancient temples of Angkor.
 Beyond the intricacies and beauty of the creation, Pisith wishes to remind people that the riches of the Khmers lie in their own backyard, and not in the endless pursuit of new material goods.

 Your designs are a way for you to weave something from the troubled feelings for your past.
-When did this emerge, and became important for you to pursue?
+When did this emerge and become important for you to pursue?

-After graduating I worked for years as a product designer for Alain Mikli, Starck, and other haute couture international brands in Paris.
-Then, by chance my career took me to Singapore.
-Located so close to Cambodia, it wasn’t long before I began to be submersed by thoughts of my early childhood and my first home.
+After graduating, I worked for years as a product designer for Alain Mikli, Starck and other haute couture international brands in Paris.
+By chance, my career took me to Singapore.
+Located so close to Cambodia, it wasn’t long before I began to be filled with thoughts about my early childhood and first home.
 In 2007, I chose to return to Cambodia.
 I discovered so much about my country that intrigued me.
-I learnt new things, fell in love with the old, and found myself in this new chapter of life.
+I learnt new things, fell in love with the old and found myself in a new chapter of life.

-I wanted to tell stories about this country and its history, the environment and its people, through silver, to help bring back Khmer silver jewellery-making, but with a contemporary expression.
+I wanted to tell stories about this country and its history, and the environment and its people, through silver to help bring back Khmer silver jewellery-making but with a contemporary expression.

-What do you hope for your designs and jewellery to do, for yourself but also for others who wear them?
+What do you hope your designs and jewellery do for you and for others who wear them?

 I am often asked how Garden of Desire came about.
 The answer is not an easy one.
-It’s a story both of the gallery and of my evolution.
-Art and Design for me has to provoke and be unconventional.
+It’s a story both of the gallery and my evolution.
+Art and design, for me, have to provoke and be unconventional.
 When I create my unique pieces, it is not so much to fulfil the desires of others or make something pleasing for anyone.
-I have a story, my story to tell, or to share of point of view.
+I have a story, my story, to tell or to share a point of view.
 People from varied backgrounds who then pick them up have a connection with or are able to relate on different levels to the story encapsulated in a work of jewellery art.
 At times, they create their own interpretations and connections.
 They see what I don’t see.

-Connecting to your Cambodian heritage and personal past has been instrumental in your crafts practice.
+Connecting to your Cambodian heritage and personal past has been instrumental in your craft practice.
 Where do you find the inspiration for your designs?

 Key to the moon necklace and sketch